outsinre/outsinre.github.com/_posts/2015-08-29-texlive-gentoo.md

     # emerge -av dev-tex/biblatex
     ```

     *dev-tex/biblatex* is marked as *testing* in portage.
-It is *not* pulled in `extra` USE flag.
-Usually, 'biblatex' package use 'biber' as te *default* backend.
+It is *not* inlcuded in *TeXLive*.
+Since verion over *2.0*, 'biblatex' package use 'biber' as te *default* backend.
 You could change it to 'bibtex' in your *TeX* source.
 Or if you insist on 'biber' backend:

     ```bash
     # emerge -av dev-tex/biber
     ```

+    For more on *bibliography* thing, read [bibtex-vs-biber-and-biblatex-vs-natbib](http://tex.stackexchange.com/a/25702).

     > There is a big difference between the two methods.
 The 1st won't add packages (pulled in by USE flag like `extra`) to *@world*, while the second do.
 The 2nd method implies that you *explicitly* installed that specific package.
 Details refer to [53.
 Configuration consistently](http://www.fangxiang.tk/2015/03/25/gentoo-installation/).
 2. Fonts name resolution